MrCrypticxDev/xilla-docs/src/index.md

 ### Quick run-down
 We hope today is going well for you.
 We've prepared categories with the appropriate information to assist you in quickly locating the assistance you need as you navigate through this documentation.

-- The [!button variant="primary" text="Changelog" icon="telescope-fill" size="xs"](https://localhost:3000/changelog) will being you up to date on the latest changes and cool stuff implemented.
+- The [!button variant="primary" text="Changelog" icon="telescope-fill" size="xs"](https://localhost:3000/changelog) will bring you up to date on the latest changes to Xilla with a broad run-down so you don't have to think twice.